cloudfoundry/notifications-release/README.md

         pass: my-password
   ```

-2. Add DB properties to `./bosh-lite/notifications-db-stub.yml` file as follows:
+2. Add DB properties to `./bosh-lite/notifications-db-stub.yml` file for your running
+   MySQL instance as follows:
   ```yaml
   properties:
     notifications: